 Originally, the IMO’s gender programme launched the photo search on the International Women’s Day.
 But we have continued to promote the wall and the initiative through IMO’s social media accounts and via our colleagues in the wider United Nations system, and through our network within maritime industries and maritime professionals as well as IMO Member countries, to make sure everyone hears about it and joins.

-The wall was and still is, embedded on the IMO website; it was also shown during one of our events to highlight the project.
+The wall was embedded on the IMO website; it was also shown during one of our events to highlight the project.

 How did the campaign go?